-Peloton, which recalled its Tread Plus treadmills last week after reports of one child’s death and several injuries involving children and pets, is facing a class action lawsuit.
-According to a report on Insider.com, the lawsuit filed by plaintiff Shannon Albright alleges that Peloton violated consumer protection laws and that the company has known or should have known the defective nature of its treadmills whose inherent design flaw makes it “uniquely dangerous” for kids.
+Peloton, which recalled its Tread Plus treadmills last week after reports of one child’s death and several injuries involving children and pets, is facing a class-action lawsuit.
+According to a report on Insider.com, the lawsuit filed by plaintiff Shannon Albright alleges that Peloton violated consumer protection laws and that the company has known or should have known the defective nature of its treadmills, whose inherent design flaw makes it “uniquely dangerous” for kids.

 This class action lawsuit comes after a child was fatally injured in an accident involving a Peloton treadmill back in March.
-This prompted the U.S. Consumer Product Safety Commission to issue a warning to consumers to stop using the Tread Plus.
+This prompted the U.S. Consumer Product Safety Commission to issue a warning to consumers to stop using Tread Plus.
 Peloton initially fought the agency’s assertion that the dangerous treadmills to be recalled, but finally caved in last week, issuing a recall for 125,000 – but not until one child had been killed and 70 others had been injured.
 One child even suffered traumatic brain injuries.
-Peloton’s CEO John Foley also issued a statement publicly apologizing for fighting the product safety recall.
+Peloton’s CEO John Foley also publicly apologized for fighting the product safety recall.

-The incidents, lawsuit, and recall have all drawn the attention of a group of U.S. lawmakers who are crafting a new bill called the Sunshine in Product Safety Act.
+The incidents, lawsuits, and recalls have all drawn the attention of a group of U.S. lawmakers who are crafting a new bill called the Sunshine in Product Safety Act.
 This would essentially change an existing policy within the Consumer Product Safety Act that, if passed, would not allow manufacturers to restrict information shared to the public in case of a product defect, especially if there are safety concerns.